 - QUALIFY.
-You must have a 2.0 cum in economics and mathematics, as well as have a 2.0 or higher in Economics 251 and 252 if either course has been taken.
+You must have a 2.0 GPA in economics and mathematics, as well as have a 2.0 or higher in Economics 251 and 252 if either course has been taken.

-- MATHEMATICS.
+- APPROVAL.
+You will need meet with a economics faculty member and have their approval as your Economics Advisor.
 You will also need to find an advisor in Mathematics.